Thursday, November 30, 2023

 Written by Graham McPherson and Mike Barson

-It begins with a low foghorn-like sound.
+It begins with a low foghorn-like sound and then a vaguely sub-continental, exotic-ish tune.
 "It's just gone noon, half past monsoon / On the banks of the river Nile."
 The lyrics describe a wordless scene, a grizzled old oarsman paddling across the Nile.
 It's a view that's informed by a British, colonialist culture shaped by numberless films about intrepid chaps off to bring civilization to Johnny Wog.
 The music matches the imagery, giving it a suspenseful, adventure-story feel despite the frenetic pace.

 Sunday, November 19, 2023